Clockwise

 Plot

 Brian Stimpson, headmaster of Thomas Tompion Comprehensive School, has been elected to chair the annual Headmasters' Conference meeting in Norwich.
 Openly careless as a young man, Stimpson is now compulsively organised and punctual and his school runs "like clockwork".
-Stimpson is the first headmaster of a comprehensive school to chair the Headmasters' Conference, that honour usually being reserved for heads of the more prestigious private schools.
+Stimpson is the first headmaster of a comprehensive school to chair the Headmasters' Conference, an honour usually reserved for heads of more prestigious private schools.
+He talks about this at a school assembly, finishing with everyone singing the hymn "To Be a Pilgrim", accompanied by music teacher Mr Jolly.

 More details